The History of Chatsworth House is long and and The Cavendish Family has been lived in owned and is now maintained by the Chatsworth House Trust.

 The Duke’s death at the age of 55 was sudden and unexpected, and death duties at the maximum rate of 80% had to be paid.
 Nine of the most important works of art and many rare books, as well as Hardwick Hall and its supporting farms and woods, were surrendered to the Treasury in lieu of cash.
 Thousands of acres of land and other assets were sold.
 The negotiations took seventeen years to complete and the final payment was made in 1967.
 The ownership of all the remaining Derbyshire estates then passed to the Trustees of the Chatsworth Settlement.

 The Duke and his family lived at Edensor House in the park from 1947.
 In 1957 the decision was taken to move back to Chatsworth.
 Some internal modernisation was done, including a new central heating system and changes of use for some of the rooms.
 A new kitchen was fitted up nearer the private dining room and six flats made for members of staff and their families.
 In November 1959 the work was completed and the family moved in.
 While the house, garden and park were the property of the Trustees of the Chatsworth Settlement the Duke insisted that no application for public funds towards upkeep should be made.

-On 31st March 1981, after three years of negotiations with the government, the running of Chatsworth was taken over by the Chatsworth House Trust.
+On 31st March 1981, after three years of negotiations with the government, and to ensure the History of Chatsworth continues, the running of Chatsworth was taken over by the Chatsworth House Trust.
 This is a charitable foundation set up by the 11th Duke to help ensure for the public benefit the preservation of the house, its essential contents, the garden and the park.
 By November 2000, the 11th Duke had held the title for 50 years.
 On his death in May 2004, he was succeeded by his son.
 Peregrine Cavendish, 12th Duke of Devonshire (b.
 1944) Peregrine Cavendish succeeded his father in May 2004.